matushorvath/xzintbit/README.md

 You can see that the first instruction (`arb message`) is `109, 13` which adjusts the relative base by 13, the address of `message` in memory.

-The next instruction (`jz [rb + 0], done`) is `1206,0,12`, which is a jump-if-false with one relative and one immediate parameter, jumping to address 12 which is the `done` label.
+The next instruction (`jz [rb], done`) is `1206,0,12`, which is a jump-if-false with one relative and one immediate parameter, jumping to address 12 which is the `done` label.
 And so on.
 The program loops over the characters of `message` while increasing the relative base (`rb`) by one, until it finds a zero character, then outputs a new line (`10`) and halts.

 Now we can run the program.
 Of course, we will need our Intcode VM again: